Shaharior Rahman Razu

 Associate Professor

-Doctor of Philosophy (Ongoing)
+Doctor of Philosophy (Cand.)

 School of Health, Faculty of Medicine and Health